lrgresearch/gpaw-tools/generalusage.md

 The script can be called as: from the command line  in the script itself:

-    python quickoptimize.py                   (if the user wants to provide structure as ASE Atoms object) python quickoptimize.py <inputfile.cif>   (if the user wants to provide structure as a CIF file
+    python quickoptimize.py                      (if the user wants to provide structure as ASE Atoms object) python quickoptimize.py <geometryfile.cif>   (if the user wants to provide structure as a CIF file

 ## optimizations/ciftoase.py
 For `quickoptimize.py` or other optimization scripts, user may need to give ASE Atoms object instead of using a CIF file.
 This script changes a CIF file information to ASE Atoms object.
 Because there is a problem in the read method of ASE.io, sometimes it can give a double number of atoms.
 If the user lives this kind of problem, there is a setting inside the script.
 User can run the script like:

-    python ciftoase.py <inputfile.cif>
+    python ciftoase.py <geometryfile.cif>

-Result will be printed to screen and will be saved as `inputfile.py` in the same folder.
+Result will be printed to screen and will be saved as `geometryfile.py` in the same folder.

 ## optimizations/optimize_cutoff (and kpoints)(and latticeparam).py
 Users must provide ASE Atoms object and simply insert the object inside these scripts.
 With the scripts, the user can do convergence tests for cut-off energy, k-points and can calculate the energy dependent lattice parameter values.
 These codes are mainly based on Prof. J. Kortus, R. Wirnata's Electr.
 Structure & Properties of Solids course notes and GPAW's tutorials.
 Scripts can easily called with MPI as: